How should families decide what’s best for their children?

 Walz recalled that he’s had both “difficult and joyful” experiences as a parent.
 Making education decisions this fall may be both.
 It would have been easier for the governor to tell every district and every family, “Here’s what we’re going to do.”
 But I think it’s far wiser to recognize that community and family circumstances vary.
 He’s respecting professionals and families to decide, with help, what works best.

-- Joe Nathan directs the Center for School Change.
+Joe Nathan directs the Center for School Change.
 He has been an urban public school teacher, administrator and PTA president.
-Reactions welcome at Joe@centerforschoolchange.org.
+Reactions welcome: Joe@centerforschoolchange.org.

 Post a comment as